nais/doc/docs/persistence/redis.md

 In addition, the application will get credentials for a read-only user for the `lookup` instance.
 See the reference for other options for `access`.

+If all you need is a Redis instance for one application using just the default settings, this is all you need.
+If you want to share a Redis instance across applications, or want to change configuration away from the defaults, read the next section.

 For each instance added to this list, your application will receive three environment variables.
 The environment variables use a fixed prefix, and the instance name uppercased as a suffix.